 Speed and distance have little impact on other essential features of a scooter including body support and comfort.
 It is pretty neat that scooters these days display great speed and distances through their electric scooter motor, but the rider won’t care how fast they are driving if the chair is unbearable to sit in.
 Customers need to consider the back support, the seat, available seat cushions, width of the arm-rests (i.e. preventing the edges from rubbing on the thighs), lateral supports, safety belts, foot-rests, etc. Individuals who have severely limited mobility or demonstrate the inability to independently transfer are going to expect sitting for long periods of time.
 Consider the scooter as a whole when purchasing it to provide an enjoyable ride.

-- Delta tiller is easily adjustable; Ergonomic throttle control with easy free wheel operation
+- Easy-to-adjust delta tiller; Ergonomic throttle control with easy free wheel operation